For those of you who wish to push themselves on the water then this is the one for you...

 Known as the Wye 100 because it is exactly 100 miles from Glasbury to Chepstow which is the end of the River Wye as it joins the River Severn some 134 miles later after they both start at Plynlimon in the Welsh mountains.
 Not for the faint hearted as it is four long days, paddling around 25 miles per day, the final day must be accompanied by a qualified British Canoeing guide so you must add an extra £175 to your online above quoted price for guiding on the last day (one of our local experts or you can bring your own provided they hold the necessary qualifications) as the river is tidal for its final part from Bigsweir Bridge to Chepstow where it meets the mighty River Severn, or just click the box for a guide to join you for whole trip if that's what you prefer.

-We have planned everything here for you, you will be camping on the first night at Byecross Farm Campsite, an excellent campsite with showers etc, the second night will be at Hoarwithy at Tresseck Park Campsite, there is a pub on site and it’s an ideal overnight camping location.
-Then the third night you will be in Symonds Yat and can stay at either our bunkhouse (sleeps 9) or maybe camp at River Wye Camping or stay at any one of many great hotels in the area.
+We have planned everything here for you, although you do have to book and pay for your accommodation you will be camping on the first night at Byecross Farm Campsite, an excellent campsite with showers etc, the second night will be at Hoarwithy at Tresseck Park Campsite, there is a pub called The New Harp Inn on site and it’s an ideal overnight camping location which allows open fires and has toilets and water taps.
+Then the third night you will be in Symonds Yat and can camp at River Wye Camping or stay at any one of many great hotels in the area.
 We are unable to book the campsites for you and if you wish you can choose different accommodation along the way, these suggested sites are tried, tested and divide the days up nicely.